lshtm-gigs/gigs-stata/README.md

 literature-based cut-offs.

 ## Installation
+The `gigs` package is available for Stata version 16 and over.
 You can install the latest stable release of `gigs` from GitHub using the [`github` module](https://haghish.github.io/github/) for Stata:
 ```stata
 . github install lshtm-gigs/gigs-stata